-1. Check out both FluentU and Yabla for Spanish videos with Spanish subtitles and so much more (I used to just recommend Yabla, then FluentU came out of nowhere around mid 2014 and improved quite a bit in the meantime).
-These are a fantastic pair of websites and my top recommendations if you’re looking for Spanish videos to learn Spanish with.
-I emphasize the last part because that’s specifically and solely what these two sites are designed for, and they’re the only two on this list (or in existence, that I’m aware of) that are solely intended for that purpose.
-They’re also the only two on this list that cost money, just so we’re clear (they’re cheap, but not free, no).
+1. Check out Yabla for Spanish videos with Spanish subtitles and so much more.
+This is a fantastic website and my top recommendation if you’re looking for Spanish videos to learn Spanish with.
+I emphasize the last part because that’s specifically and solely what this site is designed for, and it’s the only one on this list that is solely intended for that purpose.
 What they do is take Spanish-language media that was originally produced in Spanish-speaking countries and intended for native speakers (TV shows, movies, news casts, cartoons, documentaries, etc.) and then integrate them into a whole Spanish-learning interface they have that allows you to see word-for-word Spanish subtitles and their English translation at the same time (you can turn either or both off while watching the video), plus you can click on any word in the subtitles and it will automatically pull up the definition in the dictionary next to the video player as well as add that word to your flashcards for later review.
 They also include a vocabulary learning game, quizzes, and a flashcard system that’s very easy to use and all on the same page as the video you’re watching.

 Also, I did a whole extensive review of Yabla here that I recommend you check out if this sounds like something that might interest you, plus you can just go on over to their site and try out the free demo videos.
 Oh, and they do provide volume discounts for educators and organizations.

-Quick note: I made separate sections down below for movies, children’s shows/cartoons, and documentaries but I should note right now that Yabla and FluentU have all of those in addition to Spanish TV shows, I just didn’t want to be listing them under all 3 sections and make it seem like I was pushing them a little too hard.
+Quick note: I made separate sections down below for movies, children’s shows/cartoons, and documentaries but I should note right now that Yabla has all of those in addition to Spanish TV shows, I just didn’t want to be listing them under all 3 sections and make it seem like I was pushing them a little too hard.

 If you want to use their website, the way you get to them is to simply choose a video and then, once it starts playing, click on the “CC” button on the bottom right and then select “Español” (Spanish).
 An important note: I’ve found that you have to wait for the actual episode to start, the subtitles don’t work for advertisements.
 I’m not sure how many of their videos they’ve done this for, it appears that all the recent episodes of all of their telenovelas have them (the older episodes don’t appear to), and some of their other shows as well (but not all, they haven’t done it for any of the sporting events).
 The way you get to the videos is to just hover your mouse arrow over “Videos” in the blue toolbar at the top, then select a show or type of show from the drop-down menu that appears.
 You can also go to the ‘shows’ section and browse around there.
 Credit for the original find of the videos on their website goes to a reader who e-mailed me about it: thanks, Darcy!